 About me

 Hi, I’m Lucas Nunes!
-I’m a Ph.D. student at the University of Bonn in Germany, supervised by Prof. Dr. Cyrill Stachniss.
-I completed my Master’s at the University of São Paulo in Brazil, where I was born.
+I’m a Postdoctoral Researcher at RWTH Aachen University in Germany.
+I’ve got my PhD at the University of Bonn in Germany, supervised by Prof. Cyrill Stachniss.
 Besides being a researcher, I’m also a photography enthusiast and enjoy playing video games.

-My research interest lies in Generative Models and Representation Learning for large-scale 3D data in the autonomous driving context (but not only).
+My research interest lies in Generative Models and Representation Learning for multimodal data.

 - Representation Learning: My research in the field is related to unsupervised representation learning from unlabeled data in the context of autonomous driving.